laladwesh/realtime-pizza/README.md

 **Realtime Pizza** is a comprehensive, full-stack web application that allows users to order pizzas online with real-time order tracking.
 Built with modern web technologies, it provides a seamless experience from browsing the menu to receiving live updates about order status.

 The application features a responsive design, secure user authentication, real-time notifications, and an intuitive admin panel for order management.
-It's designed to handle the complete pizza ordering workflow with real-time communication between customers and administrators.
+It is designed to handle the complete pizza ordering workflow with real-time communication between customers and administrators.

 ### 🎯 Key Highlights